One Sample is Enough to Make Conformal Prediction Robust: Conclusion

 \section{Conclusion}

-Smoothing-based robust CP methods can return small prediction sets robust to large radii, however, their limitation is that they need many forward passes per input.
-Instead, we show that noise-augmented inference combined with CP is inherently robust, and we propose \method which needs only one forward pass per input.
+While offering small sets for larger radii, smoothing-based RCP methods need many forward passes per input.
+Instead, we show that noise-augmented inference combined with CP is inherently robust, and with that, we propose \method which needs only one forward pass per input.
 Our approach returns sets with size similar to state of the art while nullifying the need of many MC samples.
-We further extend our method to conformal risk control.
+Prior smoothing RCPs provide their guarantee by lower bounding the scores, hence they need to estimate (some statistic about) the distribution of score for each individual input.
+Alternatively we only apply the lower bound on the coverage guarantee which is known in prior to be $1 - \alpha$.